soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-game-dev-journey.md

 So that's the TL;DR of why this industry, for me.
 I'm telling you this because I think it's important that these things resonate with you.
 If these sound "nice" but it doesn't make you drool, I don't know what else to say--the industry is competitive and anyone with craft mastery who has this mentality--**authentically**--is more likely to stand out.

-## Now, here's what I hate about the industry when it's at its worst
+## Tech industry, encroaching

+The things that are hurting the industry in my opinion are:

-* Too many people from tech who are only here for the prestige and money.
+* Too many people from tech who are only here for the prestige and flashy titles.
 * Too many people who don't respect the creatives/artists/designers/content creators.
 * Too many people who don't play or value games.
 * Did I mention all the tech people?
 When I look around and find that more than half the folks around are ex-Google, ex-Amazon, it makes me very afraid.
-They walk in and often all they can see are inefficiencies--not the exploration that happens underneath beautiful outcomes, but just countable inputs and outputs.
+In my experience, they tend to walk in, see a mess (game development can be messy), and think they know best right away.
+They only see inefficiencies--not the exploration that happens underneath beautiful outcomes, but just countable inputs and outputs.
 (Where the first and last question is: "Say!
 How can we measure how the thing that you're doing adds a greater amount of value than we are paying you to do it?")

 ## Here's where our adventure forks